Shraddha0607/DevTinder_/devTinderFrontend/README.md

 - use Toast to show notification => also clear that using function "timeout()"
 - ISSUE: in backend not taking (all values) => check API

-- See all my connections
+- New page - See all my connections
+- New page - See all my Connection Requests